• Skip to primary navigation

 Instructions

-• Preheat oven to 425°F. Grease a muffin tin and set aside.
+• Preheat oven to 425°F. Grease or line a muffin tin with muffin liners and set aside.

 • Combine flour, cinnamon, nutmeg, baking powder, baking soda, and salt.
 Add chopped pears to dry ingredients and toss to coat.
 Set aside.